04/03/2014 by Chris Green

 The basic point is that they spotted that all the international teams were doing roughly the same thing to produce athletes at the same level: diet, exercise, technology – they were all basically interchangeable And there didn’t seem to be a quantum leap that would enable one team to pull to an easy victory.

 So instead, the Brits focussed on tiny things that would make a barely perceptible difference – but doing loads of them.
-David Brailsford, their coach, called it the “aggregation of marginal gains,” getting them to look for “the 1 percent margin for improvement in everything you do.”
+David Brailsford, their coach, called it the “aggregation of marginal gains,” getting the team to look for “the 1 percent margin for improvement in everything you do.”

 Most famously, they spotted that when the cyclists were on tour they slept more badly than at home.
 Adrenaline, the atmosphere – you can imagine.
 But they spotted that that those that brought their own pillows from home slept better than those that used the hotel’s.
 It was a tiny difference, but it helped them to pull ahead a tiny amount.

-I’m nicking that idea straight off the page.
+Now, we could nick that idea straight off the page.
 If you’re on a Christian conference, what’s the first thing you’re asked in the morning?
 How you slept.
-And the standard reply from me is, “Well,not bad.
+And the standard reply from me is, “Well, not bad.
 But I never sleep well away from home.”
-It’s true, and I need to find a way round it, because if I’m the speaker I need those hours of sleep.
-The people who have invited me deserve that.
-So this week, as I head to another conference (not speaking), I’m going to pack my pillow to see if it helps.
+It’s true, and we need to find a way round it, because we all know we won’t get the best out of the time if we’re sleep deprived.
+And if you happen to be the speaker, then the people who are there deserve to have you on-form.
+So maybe we add a pillow to the packing list

 The web can be a depressing place for pastors to surf.
 The focus is always on the well-known pastors, the big churches, the success stories.
 The true narrative, which is that the average church size in both the US and the UK is around 75 gets lost, and we imagine that we are the only failures in a world of Matt Chandlers.